-The original museum was begun by the Seafarers Association to ensure the safe keeping of local maritime cultural history.
+The original museum was begun by the Townsville Harbour Board which is now the Port of Townsville Ltd. Shortly after this the Seafarers Association assumed responsibility to ensure the safe keeping of local maritime cultural history.
 It was located in the Pier Master's office between berths 4 and 6 at the Townsville port.

-To allow for the expanding collection and ease of public access, in 1992 the building was picked up, loaded onto a house-moving trailer and driven down the road to where is standstoday.
-This was made possible through the generosity of the community and the Port of Townsville, who remain the museum's major sponsors.
+To allow for the expanding collection and ease of public access, the building was relocated in 1992 to where it stands today.
+This was made possible through the generosity of the community, Port of Townsville and Townsville City Council, who remain the museum's major sponsors.

 Following the arrival of the Bay Rock lighthouse, the new 'Seafarers' Gallery was opened in 1994.
-The museums continues to grow.
+The museum continues to grow.

 The new complex opened in August 2001 and has attracted many local, regional and international visitors.